twosixlabs/armory/docs/instrumentation_examples.md

 ## Example 1: Measuring a Model Layer's Output
 ### User Story
-I am interested in layer output from the second `relu` activation of a `forward` method located in `armory/baseline_models/pytorch/cifar.py`.
+I am interested in the layer output from the second `relu` activation of a `forward` method located in `armory/baseline_models/pytorch/cifar.py`.
 ### `Probe` Example Code
 The code below is an example of how to accomplish steps 1 and 2 (note the lines of code with `# added` comments at the end) for a model code that the user is modifying.
 ```python